 The statement highlighted the safety of the U.S. food supply, noting that the findings are based on “overwhelming international scientific consensus.”

-The news means seafood consumers can continue enjoying ocean fare.
 “From epidemiologists to biologists, authorities are confident in the safety of the seafood supply and, what’s more, health experts cite seafood’s role in supporting a healthy immune system,” says Weddig.